MEHColeman/empty_rails_project/README.md

   * Configure some stuff
   * Run some code generators to set up a default testing framework
   * Tidy up the generated code
+  * Replace this README with a new template for your new project.
   * Create a new, clean git repository with a single initial commit of your new files.